Vistry gets green light for 723 new homes in north London

 Plans for final phases of Alma Estate regeneration increase delivery from 401 units to meet “chronic” housing need

-Housebuilder Vistry Group has secured planning permission from Enfield Council to build 723 new homes as part of a wider scheme.
+Housebuilder Vistry has secured planning permission from Enfield council to build 723 new homes as part of a wider scheme.

 The final two phases of the Alma Estate regeneration in Ponders End in north London, will deliver 187 homes for affordable tenures with the remaining homes a mix of private rent and sale.